 - Listen, can’t you just install that WordPress plugin?

 - I want to have a widget that would do X when a user does Y.

 There is nothing wrong with that (when it happens for the first time).
-After all, how many people not related to digital technologies clearly tell what is a web designer vs. web developer?
-To fix it, let’s take a closer look at what front end developers and web designers do.
+After all, how many people not related to digital technologies clearly tell what is a web designer vs. a web developer?
+To fix it, let’s take a closer look at what front-end developers and web designers do.

 What is front end development

 So, what is front-end development, exactly?
 It is a field of web development that implies bringing the concepts developed by a web designer to life.
 Simply put, a front-end developer reanimates the layouts and overall appearance of a website.
 Buttons get clickable and animated.
 Chat windows pop up or fold.
 Sliders slide, animations launch and stop, and so on.

 I.e., a front-end developer enables the interaction between users and the website.

 - HTML5 and CSS3.
 HTML stands for the hypertext markup language and is needed for structuring web pages.
 Using it, you can define where the elements of a web page will be located.
 CSS (cascade style sheets) are used to design a website’s appearance.
 Using these two, a web designer can create a website’s backbone.

 - Being familiar with REST, knowing how to use RESTful API’s and services.